hithereiamaliff/mynameisaliff-frontend/README.md

 # My Name Is Aliff

-A personal website and portfolio showcasing my journey as a tour guide and content creator in Penang, Malaysia.
+The front-end of my personal website and portfolio showcasing my journey as a digital experience creator in Penang, Malaysia.
 Features an AI-powered chatbot to help visitors learn more about my experience and services.

 ## Features